uwcartlab/webmapping/Chapter05/readme.md

 **_Arrange_** manipulates the layout of the map and linked views. _Arrange_ generally is not common on maps for presentation, and thus is rarely implemented with the mobile-friendly Leaflet library.

 _Arrange_ is more common for the highly-exploratory coordinated multiview visualization possible with D3, with a Leaflet map perhaps one window among coordinated views.
-Figure 4.6 shows a [ project](http://www.youtube.com/watch?v=Dlt3vU0ZBZ4&list=PLz9yX13m-GeL9tbxNN1tuOuMyx6wgkwb3) by a former Web Mapping workbook user using the jQuery UI library's [Draggable](https://jqueryui.com/draggable/) functionality.
+Figure 4.6 shows a [ project](http://www.youtube.com/watch?v=Dlt3vU0ZBZ4&list=PLz9yX13m-GeL9tbxNN1tuOuMyx6wgkwb3) by a former Web Mapping workbook user using [Draggable](https://jqueryui.com/draggable/) functionality.

 ![figure5.4.6.png](img/figure5.4.6.png)